daplantagenet/case-based-reasoning/README.md

 ovarian %>%
   coxBeta$calc_distance_matrix() -> distMatrix
 ```
-`coxBeta$calc_distance_matrix()` calculates the full distance matrix.
-This matrix the dimension: cases of data versus cases of query data.
-If the query dataset is not available, this functions calculate a n times n distance matrix of all pairs in data.
+`coxBeta$calc_distance_matrix()` calculates the distance matrix between train and test data, when test data is omitted, the distances between observations in the test data is calculated.
+Rows are observations in train and columns observations of test.
-The distance matrix is saved internally in the cbrCoxModel object: ` coxBeta$distMat`.
+The distance matrix is saved internally in the `CoxBetaModel` object: `coxBeta$distMat`.

-## Example: RandomForest-Model
+## Example: RandomForest Model

 ### Initialization

-In the second example, we present the Random Forest model for a distance measure approximation applied to the `ovarian` data set from the `survival` package.
-This package offers two ways for distance/similarity calculation (see documentation):
+In the second example, we apply a RandomForest model for approximating the distance measure approximation for the `ovarian` data.
+Two possibilities for distance/similarity calculation are offered (details can be found in the documentation):

 - proximity

 - depth

-Let's initialize the R6 data object.
+Let's initialize the model object.

 ```{r, warning=FALSE, message=FALSE}
 library(tidyverse)